MarcoIeni/release-plz/website/docs/github/quickstart.md

 - Tokens for other registries shall be specified with environment variables of the form `CARGO_REGISTRIES_NAME_TOKEN` where `NAME` is the name of the registry in all capital letters.

-If you are creating a new crates.io token, specify the following scope:
+If you are creating a new crates.io token, specify the scopes `publish-new` and `publish-update`:

 ![token scope](../assets/token_scope.png)

 ## 3. Setup the workflow

-Add the release-plz workflow file under the `.github/workflows` directory.
+Create the release-plz workflow file under the `.github/workflows` directory (for example `.github/workflows/release-plz.yml`) and copy the following workflow:
-For example `.github/workflows/release-plz.yml`.

-Use one of the following examples as a starting point.

-### Example: release-pr and release

-This is the suggested configuration if you are getting started with release-plz.
-With this configuration, when you make changes to the `main` branch:

-- release-plz creates a pull request with the new versions, where it prepares the next release.
-- release-plz releases the unpublished packages.

 ```yaml
 name: Release-plz